OXID-eSales/developer_documentation/development/modules_components_themes/module/skeleton/structure.rst

         'SHOP_MODULE_oemoduletemplate_Password' => 'Password',

 .. note::
-    While using 'module_options.php' for translation, the translations will only be loaded while being logged in as admin.
+    While using :file:`module_options.php` for translation, the translations will only be loaded while being logged in as admin.

 Custom JavaScript / CSS / Images
 --------------------------------

-Create an ``assets`` directory in your module root directory and put all your JS, CSS and images in this ``assets`` directory. all of your files in assets folder will be symlink to ``out/modules/<module-id>/``
+Create an ``assets`` directory in your module root directory and put all your JS, CSS and images in this ``assets`` directory.

+All of your files in assets folder will be symlink to ``out/modules/<module-id>/``.

 Example: